AndrewLawrence/dCVnet/README.md

 * This package is not affiliated with the glmnet package.
 * This package is under active development and comes with ABSOLUTELY NO WARRANTY - use at your own risk.
+* This software represents independent research part funded by the National Institute for Health Research (NIHR) Biomedical Research Centre at South London and Maudsley NHS Foundation Trust and King’s College London.
+The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.

 ## License